Property markets outlook remains strong as golden age fades: PGIM

 The number of global transactions fell in 2016 but were still high from a historical perspective, suggesting continued competition for deals, PGIM said.
 However, the amount of capital targeting real estate has dropped slightly and pricing pressure in global markets has cooled, it said.

-Eight global gateway cities - London, Paris, Hong Kong, Tokyo, New York, Los Angeles, San Francisco and Washington - account for about one-third of cross-border deals, Hayes said.
+Eight global gateway cities - London, Paris, Hong Kong, Tokyo, New York, Los Angeles, San Francisco and Washington - account for about one-third of investment capital, Hayes said.

+(Corrects last paragraph to read "one-third of investment capital," not "one-third of cross-border deals.")

-(Reporting by Herbert Lash; Editing by Marguerita Choy and Steve Orlofsky)
+Reporting by Herbert Lash; Editing by Marguerita Choy and Steve Orlofsky